tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 ---------------
 Version History
 ---------------

+1.21
+- FIX: Gizmos are now rotated properly, matching the widget's rotation.
+- FIX: Labels now have gizmos properly scaled to envelop their entire content.

 1.20
 - NEW: Added the ability to generate normals and tangents for all widgets via a flag on UIPanel.